zeroincombenze/l10n-italy/l10n_it_ricevute_bancarie/readme/DESCRIPTION.rst

-Module to manage Ricevute Bancarie
+Module to manage Ricevute Bancarie.

+Module can record invoice payment and download file CBI to send to bank.